 Motivation:

-Students will have had compound word quizzes in the past and should be very prepared for their compound word activities.
 Worksheets will be printed out for students to work on.
 These worksheets will have compound words on them and should be colorful.
 The fonts should be rather large and rounded.
 These fonts need to be fun and appealing to the students.

 Procedure:

-You could also consider using the board game entitled Jeopardy.
-You will be able to list arrays of compound words on the Jeopardy board game.
-All you would have to do is set up the Jeopardy game.
-Be sure to use several popular and not so popular compound words.
 You will find that students will begin to enjoy learning about compound words.
 They will better be able to use their knowledge of compound words into their writing.
 It can be a very helpful lesson to learn especially when you are an adult.